Writing Your First Program

 Create the user interface

-1. Point to the lower-right corner of the form until the mouse pointer changes to
+1. Point to the lower-right corner of the form until the mouse pointer changes toa resizing

 pointer, and then drag to increase the size of the form to make room for